 Belonging

-Companies with a positive organisational culture do not just say they value their employees; they demonstrate it.
+Companies with a positive organizational culture do not just say they value their employees; they demonstrate it.
 They celebrate employee achievements, ensure new members feel welcome from day one, and embrace diversity.
 The result, according to the research, is that employees with a strong sense of belonging are three times more likely to be excited to go to work and five times more likely to want to stay at the company long-term.

 Innovation and Creativity